-Although the cell is not explicitly formatted as a number, Excel recognizes is as a number and rounds it up (4.23871695 → 4.238717).
+Column B has the standard width, so it displays 6 decimal places.
+Although you didn’t explicitly format the cell as a number, Excel recognizes is as a number and rounds it up (4.23871695 → 4.238717).
 Note that the stored value is exactly the same.

 To decrease the number of decimal places, select the cell with a number (here, B2), and in the Ribbon, go to Home > Decrease Decimal.

 You can also limit decimal places using number formatting.

-1. Select the cell with a number (B2) and in the Ribbon, go to Home > Number Format.
+- Select the cell with a number (B2) and in the Ribbon, go to Home > Number Format.

-2. In the Format Cells window, enter the number of decimal places (for example, 3) and click OK.
+- In the Format Cells window, enter the number of decimal places (for example, 3) and click OK.
 You can immediately see how the number will look in the Sample box.